 Today is the first stage in Tour de France 2008 with big mountains.
-This is always an exciting stage to watch because it is the first really indication of who will be able to win the yellow jersey.
-Nevertheless, we will very likely only find out who will NOT be able to win the yellow jersey today.
+It is always an exciting stage to watch because it is the first accurate indication of who will win the yellow jersey.
+Nevertheless, we will likely only find out who will NOT win the yellow jersey today.

 But it should certainly be interesting to watch.